Distressed Asset Investing

 - Distressed Debt Investments (buying overdue trade receivables for collections)

-Distressed asset investing in private assets and private credit (in contrast to publicly traded equity and credit) comes with all of the usual business investment and transaction considerations, plus some additional and different considerations.
+Distressed asset investing in private assets and private credit (contrasted from publicly traded equity and credit) comes with all of the usual business investment and transaction considerations, plus some additional and different considerations.

 It’s important in any business investment or transaction to analyze the opportunity vs. the risk, know the particular market and sector well, understand the product/service, get accurate and verifiable warranties and representations from the credit, equity, or asset seller, and check for recorded liens, judgments, or other encumbrances.
 In addition, all purchase or investment amounts and terms and conditions should be made clear in the equity/stock purchase or loan purchase contract.